goyalvishrut/Happy-Blog/README.md

 ## Description

-It is a Bloging website which helps you to manage blogs and proivde different features in it._
+It is a Bloging website which helps you to manage blogs and proivde different features in it.<br>
 It is been developed using HTML, CSS, PYTHON, FLASK, MY-SQL, JS.

 ## Instructions for instalation